jomaway/typst-rdf-exam/src/points.typ

 #let get-total-points() = context grading.get_points().sum(default: 0)

-// Show a box with the total_points
+/// Show a box with the total points
 #let point-sum-box(
   /// The total points.
 If `auto` it will be auto generated.
+  /// -> int | auto
   total-points: auto
 ) = {
   box(stroke: 1pt, inset: 0.8em, radius: 3pt)[